 Closed die forging is mainly used for the production of steel and aluminum components.
 So the application of closed die forging is wide.
 It coud be used for the production of mining drilling bits, forestry wear parts, agricultural wear parts, construction wear parts, rigging and lifting components, ect.
 In a word, Any application requires high quality components could adopt this type of method.

-Fly Forge is a global supplier in China for closed-die forgings, focused on various markets such as oil & gas, construction, mining equipment, power generation and military applications.
+CFS Forge is a global supplier in China for closed-die forgings, focused on various markets such as oil & gas, construction, mining equipment, power generation and military applications.

-With its strong and well-known technical expertise, Fly forging plant jointly designs with customers and supplies close die forgings of various shapes up to 50kg.
+With its strong and well-known technical expertise, CFS forging plant jointly designs with customers and supplies close die forgings of various shapes up to 50kg.
 Specialized in small to mid-size production runs, Our company has the capability to forge a wide range of steel grades, from carbon steel to stainless steel.
 Our investment in machining and control also enable us to supply customers rough or finished machined components, ready to assemble.

 We can provide: